When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Introduction

-Although numerous recent surveys have investigated various aspects of wireless localization and sensing, few have examined the bidirectional nexus between SLAM or its core computer vision related elements and wireless communications.
-Among the most closely related works, Zeng et al. \cite{Zeng2024_EnvironmentAware_6G_Tutorial} provided a tutorial on environment-aware communications through the concept of channel knowledge maps (CKM), highlighting fingerprint-based localization and integrated sensing–communication frameworks.
+Although {several} recent surveys have investigated various aspects of wireless localization and sensing, few have examined the bidirectional nexus between SLAM or its core computer vision related elements and wireless communications. { Among the most closely related works, Katare et al.\cite{Katare2023_ApproximateEdgeAI_AutonomousDriving} reviewed the foundational elements of automated driving, assigning each to the related sense–think–act functionality as well as autonomous-driving perception, SLAM, and vehicle-to-everything (V2X) communications.
+However, their main focus was energy-efficient approximate edge AI, not the bidirectional SLAM–wireless estimation and control interplay.} Zeng et al. \cite{Zeng2024_EnvironmentAware_6G_Tutorial} provided a tutorial on environment-aware communications through the concept of channel knowledge maps (CKM), highlighting fingerprint-based localization and integrated sensing–communication frameworks.
 However, it remains limited to the cellular-centric extraction of positioning and spatial information without extending into autonomous SLAM or computer vision-aided wireless communication aspects.
 Italiano et al. \cite{Italiano2025_5G_Positioning_Tutorial} presented a comprehensive tutorial on 5G capabilities, detailing THz-band imaging and high-frequency SLAM for highly accurate positioning and NLOS scenarios leveraging multipath reflections.
 Moreover, they included in their work reconfigurable intelligent surfaces (RIS)-aided holographic localization and probabilistic SLAM-inspired data association, yet their treatment remains confined to UE localization accuracy and does not unify mathematical SLAM foundations or vision-driven autonomy.
 Similarly, Shastri et al. \cite{Shastri2022_mmWave_Localization_Review} and Cheraghinia et al. \cite{Cheraghinia2025_UWB_Radar_Overview} covered device-based and device-free mmWave and UWB radar localization, respectively, offering valuable insights into channel-level processing, angle-of-arrival estimation, and tracking.
 However, their work did not involve an integral perspective incorporating such modalities into broader SLAM frameworks involving multi-sensor fusion, control, and learning-based mapping.